The Evolution of Lighting TechnologyThe Evolution of Lighting Technology

 An added benefit was their unprecedented control.
 With their ability to dim and brighten, they provided a level of flexibility that was unimaginable with oil lamps, catering to a wider range of needs and occasions.

-Health benefits also resulted from GL, as it reduced the smoke, soot, and risk of fire and burns associated with oil devices.
+Health benefits also resulted from gas light, as it reduced the smoke, soot, and risk of fire and burns associated with oil devices.

 Gas lighting lit the world until the late 19th century, when a novel technology rose on the horizon to become the new standard in illumination.